 Learn how staff at Holy Cross Health are trained to help understand and respond to health concerns and challenges specific to the military community and learn about their commitment to providing respectful and culturally competent health care services.

-Presented by: Dr. Norvell V. Coots, President & CEO, Holy Cross Health
+Dr. Norvell V. Coots, President & CEO, Holy Cross Health

 Hear from organizations who have resources to help you leverage your veterans program.
 These programs will help educate your leadership on best practices in hiring, training and retaining veteran employees.
 Learn about the programs and initiatives that currently exist and how to successfully implement them into your veterans hiring strategy.